hanwen/go-fuse/README.md

   fusermount -u /tmp/mountpoint
   ````

-* `zipfs/multizipfs.go` shows how to use in-process mounts to
+* [zipfs/multizipfs](zipfs/multizipfs.go) shows how to use combine
-  combine multiple Go-FUSE filesystems into a larger filesystem.
+  simple Go-FUSE filesystems into a larger filesystem.

-* `fuse/loopback.go` mounts another piece of the filesystem.
+* [example/loopback](example/loopback/main.go) mounts another piece of the filesystem.
   Functionally, it is similar to a symlink.
 A binary to run is in
   example/loopback/ .
 For example